 Off-duty hairstyles for athletes

-Tennis champion Venus Williams may like to style her hair into a box braid ponytail when she’s playing tennis, but for evening events, she often opts to let her locks down.
+Tennis champion Venus Williams may like to style her hair into a box braid ponytail when she’s playing tennis, but for evening events, she often opts for a loose style.
 While attending the 2015 Sports Illustrated Sportsperson Of The Year Ceremony, Venus styled her ombre purple mane into tight, bouncy curls.
 Ooh la la!

 British cyclist Laura Trott, who won Sportswoman of the Year last year at the Glamour Women of the Year Awards usually wears her hair in a ponytail or braids when competing.
 But for Glamour’s star-studded bash, her blonde hair was styled into romantic soft waves, accented by a deep side part with one side tucked behind her ear.
 Casual elegance at its best, don’t you think?

-Jessica Ennis-Hill’s go-to sporting hairstyle may be a low ponytail or bun (well, she has to keep it practical while competing in the Heptathlon!), but when she’s not hurldling or jumping the long jump, she lets her shoulder-length locks flow.
+Jessica Ennis-Hill’s go-to sporting hairstyle may be a low ponytail or bun, but when she’s not hurdling or jumping the long jump, she lets her shoulder-length locks flow.
 Here, Jessica’s hair has been curled away from her face to create soft, casual waves – a look we think works wonders for her heart-shaped complexion.

 Tip: To recreate this look at home, use a large-barrel curling tong to curl your hair.
 Then spray your finished style with some TIGI Bed Head Headrush Shine Hairspray (£17.50*) to help add shine and gloss.